 Stock Options vs. RSUs: Which Is Better?

-There are both pros and cons to stock options and RSUs.
-Your choice will depend largely on your personal preferences, as well as a few outside factors.
-Understanding the difference in each major category can give you the right data you need to make a decision.
-Here’s a breakdown of the major differences between RSUs and stock options:
+There are pros and cons to both stock options and RSUs.
+Your choice will largely depend on your personal preferences, among other factors.
+Knowing the difference in each major category can give you the right data you need to make a decision.
+The following is a breakdown of the major differences between RSUs and stock options:

 Stock Options vs. RSUs

-Stock options can offer the potential for significant gains if the company’s stock price increases over time, and employees are willing to take on the risk of the stock price not appreciating or even declining.
+Stock options offer employees the chance for substantial gains if the company’s stock price increases significantly over time.
+However, they come with the risk that the stock price may stagnate or decline, leaving the options worthless.

 Taxation for Stock Options vs. RSUs

 Taxes are an important factor to consider.
-Only income taxes apply to RSUs when they are sold immediately after vesting.
-This means that you will not have to pay a capital gains tax at that moment.
+Only income taxes apply to RSUs when they’re sold immediately after vesting.
+This means that you won’t have to pay a capital gains tax at that moment.
 However, if you sell the shares at a later date, any appreciation over the share market price on the vesting date will get taxed as a capital gain.

 On the other hand, two types of stock options exist.
 These are non-qualified stock options (NSOs) and incentive stock options (ISOs).

-For NSOs, you are taxed on the difference between the market price and the grant price.
-This is called the spread, and it is taxed as regular income.
-This means it is subject to income tax and payroll taxes, like Social Security and Medicare.
+For NSOs, you’re taxed on the difference between the market price and the grant price.
+This is called the spread, and it’s taxed as regular income.
+This means it’s subject to income tax and payroll taxes, like Social Security tax and Medicare taxes.

 The spread on ISOs, meanwhile, isn’t subject to payroll taxes.
 Instead, it’s a preference item for the alternative minimum tax (AMT) calculation.
-The alternative minimum tax, which is a parallel tax system separate from regular tax laws, can be complicated, so getting a financial advisor’s help may be a good idea.
+The alternative minimum tax, which is a parallel tax system separate from regular tax laws, can be complicated, so getting the help of a financial advisor could be a good idea.

 Bottom Line